T1xx1/SasScript/README.md

 # SasScript

-SasScript is a Sass library with default and custom styles
+The Sass library to write short Scss